 Although the at-home models may be relatively new, fetal dopplers have been around since the late ‘50s when they were invented by physician and scientist Edward H. Hon.
 Since then, they have been used mainly by doctors and midwives.

-Since the waves emitted by a fetal doppler are about 40 times lower than those emitted from an ultrasound machine, the device can safely be used at home.
+Since the waves emitted by a fetal doppler are about many times higher than those emitted from an ultrasound machine, the device can safely be used at home.
 In addition, all of Baby Doppler’s fetal dopplers are FDA and Health Canada approved.

 Benefits of Using a Fetal Doppler